Creative-Rural-Hub/ablution-block/README.md

 There is an overlap in all this categories and there could be common modules, so these categories are mainly for easier collaboration and grouping problems by expertise.

+## How to contribute

+Create a fork of the project, edit readme.md files in various sections with your suggestions, create pull requests.

 ## License

 This design is offered to make for non-commercial use under the terms of the following license: